School Group Visits

 Prior to Your Visit

 - All groups are required to bring at least one adult for every 10 students.
-Please coordinate this in advance, as Denver Botanic Gardens and the PCC reserve the right to refuse admittance to groups with too few adults.
+Please coordinate this in advance, as Denver Botanic Gardens and PCC reserve the right to refuse admittance to groups with too few adults.

 - Group size: 15 or less per student group.
 Please divide students into groups of 10-15 prior to arriving and assign an adult chaperone to each group.
 Name tags are greatly appreciated by the program instructors.